 This topic always gets a mixed response within the log cabin industry, depending on who you speak to.

-Some professional builders argue that air drying logs is the best option whereas other are adamant that kiln dried logs are more stable.
+Some professional builders argue that air drying logs is the best option whereas others are adamant that kiln-dried logs are more stable.

-If logs are air dried correctly, and for the right length of time, they will reach the same equilibrium moisture content as kiln dried longs.
+If logs are air-dried correctly, and for the right length of time, they will reach the same equilibrium moisture content as kiln-dried logs.

 While there are plenty of reasons for and against each method, it really does fall down to which method you prefer, your timeframes and budget.

-Let us know in the comments below which method you’re thinking of using and why, kiln dried logs, air dried logs, or are you just going to use then green or dead standing?
+Let us know in the comments below which method you’re thinking of using and why, kiln dried logs, air-dried logs, or are you just going to use them green or dead standing?